confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Returns the latest N values for a given column as an `ARRAY`.
 'Latest' is defined with the greatest offset.

-Optional parameter `ignoreNulls` controls if nulls are ignored or not.
-Defaulting to ignoring null values.
+The optional `ignoreNulls` parameter controls whether nulls are ignored.
+The default is to ignore

+null values.

 ## `MAX`